maggnus/kube_vault/README.md

 ## Deployment overview

+Deployment of KMS service was build on `VirtualBox` platform which provide ability to run mulitply virtual instances on local machine and create eviroment suitable for testing and experimenting.

+For this deployment was using some frameworks and tools:

+1. `Vagrant`  is an open-source software product for building and maintaining portable virtual software development environments.
+2. `Ansible`  is an open-source software provisioning, configuration management, and application deployment tool.
+3. `Kubernetes` is an open-source container orchestration system for automating application deployment, scaling, and management.
+4. `Helm` is a package management tool for Kubernetes cluster.
+5. `MetalLB` - A network LB implementation for Kubernetes using standard routing protocols.
+6. `Rook` - File, Block, and Object Storage Services for your Cloud-Native Environments.
+7. `Consul` - Storage backend for `Vault`.
+8. `Vault` - A tool for secrets management (KMS), encryption as a service, and privileged access management.

 ![Deployment](https://github.com/maggnus/cryptogen/blob/master/doc/k8s.png)

-1. VirtualBox as virtualization platform for running virtual machines.

-2. Vagrant as tool for management lifecycle of VMs.
-It spin up three Vms and execute Ansible playbook.

-3. Ansible playbook setting up Kubernetes cluster based on 3 VMs:

-   - Install Docker engine on all nodes

-   - Deploy 1 Master node and 2 Worker nodes.

-   - Install Helm charts and other tools:

-     - `Helm` - Kubernetes package menagement tool.
-     - `MetalLB` - A network LB implementation for Kubernetes using standard routing protocols
-     - `Rook` - File, Block, and Object Storage Services for your Cloud-Native Environments
-     - `Consul` - Storage backend for `Vault` with persistent volumes on `Rook`
-     - `Vault` - A tool for secrets management, encryption as a service, and privileged access management.
+`Vault` KMS service require persistent storage backend for store encrypted and sensetive data which should be avaliable in HA mode.
+For this porpuse was using `Consul` tool which store data to the Kubernetes persistent volumes.
+Kubernetes support different type of storage classes and for this deployment was using `Rook` project which is based on`Ceph` distributed storage system.

 ## Prerequisites